woutslabbinck/VersionAwareLDESinLDP/README.md

 I want to change the title of my resource to `Fancy Title.`

+The function `update` stores a new version of this version object to the LDES in LDP.

 ```javascript
 store.addQuad(namedNode(memberIdentifier), namedNode('http://purl.org/dc/terms/title'), literal('Fancy Title'));
 await versionAware.update(versionID, store, memberIdentifier);